RyanFleck/Manuals/content/tools/azure.md

 - The **ForEach Activity** supports a max of 100,000 output items
 - You can't nest **ForEach** activities

+## Pro Tips

+Lessons learned when building and deploying data factory pipelines.

+1. When designing tables for your environments, do not append `_dev` or `_v4` to your table names, stored procedures, or anything else.
+   When copying your templates to production all these small strings will need to be corrected.
+2. Make good use of **stored procedures** to track and trace the data processing and movement within your pipeline.
+This adds to the transparency of what has been completed if a pipeline fails.

 ## Data Movement (Copy) Activity

 Literally just the [Copy Activity](https://learn.microsoft.com/en-us/azure/data-factory/copy-activity-overview).